Luisalf98/Med.bc/README.md

           -Giordy Romero
           -Omar Gutierrez

-Tecnologies: Blockchain, Ethereum (Geth), Solidity (Smart Contracts), ReactJS (Javascript), HTML/CSS.
+Technologies: Blockchain, Ethereum (Geth), Solidity (Smart Contracts), ReactJS (Javascript), HTML/CSS.

 Blockchain-Based Electronic Medical Records (EMR) Prototype implementing patient-centered privacy policies.
 This system seeks to centralize all medical information from patients on a geographical area (City, Country, etc.).
 The use of Blockchain in this architecture aims to ensure information safety regarding data modification or alteration.